GoogleCloudPlatform/training-data-analyst/blogs/predictions to ml engine/README.md

 Taxifare Example Machine Learning Engine shows how to create a simple linear regression model to predict taxi fares using Machine Learning Engine along with Cloud Datalab and Cloud Storage APIs.

-The sample data used for this datalab is taken from another taxi fare example in [feateng](../../courses/machine_learning/feateng/sample).
+The sample data used for this datalab is taken from another taxi fare example and duped here.

-[ Goes Here]() will be a link to the article explaining the migration once reviewed and completed.
+[Link goes here]() will be a link to the article explaining the migration once reviewed and completed.